toebeann/BepInEx.SubnauticaZero/README.md

 To install manually, follow these instructions:

 1. Download the relevant archive:
-    - For Windows and Linux/SteamDeck, download the archive designated `x64`.
+    - For Windows and Linux/SteamDeck, download the archive designated `x64`
-    - For macOS, download the archive designated `*nix`.
+    - For macOS, download the archive designated `*nix`
 2. Extract the contents of the downloaded archive into the game folder:
-    - On Windows and Linux/SteamDeck, the game folder is the folder containing the game executable `SubnauticaZero.exe`.
+    - On Windows and Linux/SteamDeck, the game folder is the folder containing the game executable `SubnauticaZero.exe`
-    - On macOS, the game folder is the folder containing the game executable `SubnauticaZero.app`.
+    - On macOS, the game folder is the folder containing the game executable `SubnauticaZero.app`
+3. Depending on your operating system:
-3. Run the game.
-If everything runs correctly, you will see BepInEx console pop up on your desktop.
+    - Windows users: Run the game.
+If everything runs correctly, you will see the BepInEx console pop up on your desktop.
-4. Follow the configuration instructions for Windows, Linux/SteamDeck or macOS below:
+    - Linux/SteamDeck & macOS users: Follow the configuration instructions for your operating system below:

-### Configuration (Windows)

-No need to configure.
-Simply run the game as usual i.e. by launching from Steam/Epic Games/etc. If everything is correct, you will see a console pop up.

 ### Configuration (Linux/SteamDeck)